nathanlauer/legends_of_valor/README.txt

 - Every fight move must implement the abstract method execute(), which allows for an easy interface to creating and executing moves in a fight.

-I also extracted the logic for pairing Heroes and Monsters into its own class.
-This class allows the user to choose how Heroes and Monsters are paired - the user can allow the pairing to happen automatically, which sets up a 1v1 pairing as best as possible, or, the user can do the pairing themselves, in which case this class walks them through the process of pairing Heroes to Monsters manually.
-Some notes:
-- This class does not assume the same number of Heroes and Monsters.
-When paired automatically, it attempts 1v1 as much as possible, but if there are additional Heroes or Monsters, it pairs the extra with all of the other type.
-- Monsters are paired randomly 1v1 to Heroes as much as possible, according to the logic above, randomly.
-That means that Monsters are not necessarily attacking the Hero that is attacking it.
-Truth be told, this wasn't quite intentional, and I only realized this later, but didn't have time to go back and change it.
-In any event, I don't think it's that big a deal, but it can be a little more confusing to the user in terms of what is happening in the fight.
-To counter that, each step in the fight displays the status, and it can be easily seen which Monsters a Hero is facing, and which Heroes a Monster is facing.

 3) Games
 This package defines the interfaces RoundExecutor and TurnExecutor, as well as the classes RoundBasedGame and TurnBasedGame.